Spacecraft opens new year with flyby on solar system's edge

 Cheers erupted in the control center and in a nearby auditorium, where hundreds more — still weary from the double countdowns on New Year's Eve — gathered to await word.
 Scientists and other team members embraced and shared high-fives, while the spillover auditorium crowd gave a standing ovation.

 Stern, Bowman and other key players soon joined their friends in the auditorium, where the celebration continued and a news conference took place.
-The speakers took delight in showing off the latest picture of Ultima Thule , taken just hundreds of thousands of miles before the 12:33 a.m. close approach.
+The speakers took delight in showing off the latest picture of Ultima Thule , taken just several hundred-thousand miles (1 million kilometers) before the 12:33 a.m. close approach.

 "Ultima Thule is finally revealing its secrets to us," said project scientist Hal Weaver of Johns Hopkins.

-Based on the early, rudimentary images, Ultima Thule is highly elongated — about 22 miles by 9 miles (35 kilometers by 15 kilometers).
-It's also spinning, although scientists don't yet know how fast.
+Based on the early, rudimentary images, Ultima Thule is highly elongated — about 20 miles by 10 miles (32 kilometers by 16 kilometers).
+It's also spinning end over end, although scientists don't yet know how fast.

 As for its shape, scientists say there are two possibilities.